Make Sure You And Your Vehicle Make It Home From Ice Fishing In North Dakota

 Guidelines

-They keep checking the ice as they go, making tiny holes with a metal chisel.
 If you can't crack the ice with a chisel, it's probably safe to walk on it.
-Determine the thickness using a tape measure in the event that the chisel succeeds in breaking through.
+You can find the thickness using a tape measure in the event that the chisel succeeds in breaking through.

-A life jacket is also necessary for first ice.
 In cold water, a well-fitting life jacket will keep you floating in the event of a fall.
-If you're really cold when fishing, you might want to consider donning a full flotation suit.

 It is usually safe to use snowmobiles and ATVs for fishing when there is six inches of solid, clean ice.
-You should still inspect the ice every fifty yards, even when your mobility has improved.
+You should still inspect the ice every fifty yards.

-Smaller vehicles and trucks will be able to drive on the lake if the ice thickness reaches 10 inches.
-When there is one foot of ice, it is usually safe to drive a medium-sized truck; when there is fifteen inches, full-sized trucks are employed.
-These are, once again, broad recommendations for fresh, transparent ice.
+Smaller vehicles and trucks will be able to drive on the lake if the ice reaches 10 inches.
+When builds to a foot of thickness, it is usually safe to drive a medium-sized truck; when there is fifteen inches, full-sized trucks are employed.

 Extra Advice on Staying Safe